 Recalls can also lead to returns.
 When an item is recalled due to a potential hazard, it requires a specific strategy to manage the returned items, which may be subject to certain regulations and/or liability concerns.

 Repairs are another reason why customers may send items back to you.
 A strong strategy can help you recoup costs and become more sustainable.
 Tracking and visibility are essential for efficient repairs.

 Repackaging is another aspect of reverse logistics.
 If customers return products because they are unsatisfied, you can repackage and return them to inventory.
 A streamlined strategy can make this process efficient, allowing you to resell goods and make up for lost revenue.

-More and more businesses are looking for ways to become more sustainable.
-You may encourage your customers to send their items back when they’ve reached the end of their useful lives so you can dispose of them in a safe, affordable, and environmentally friendly way.
-This may include working with a third-party recycling company to dispose of your items.
+Lastly, more and more businesses are looking for ways to become sustainable.
+Encouraging customers to return items at the end of their useful life can help you dispose of them safely, affordably, and environmentally friendly.